jpmenegatti/ibmcloud_terraform_turbonomic/README.md

-# Install Turbonomic at IBM Cloud VPC Virtual Machine
+# Create Turbonomic Virtual Machine at IBM Cloud VPC

-Terraform script to be used with IBM Cloud Schematics Workspaces
+Terraform script to be used with IBM Cloud Schematics Workspaces to create Turbonomic virtual machine from a custom image

 Variables:
 - turbonomic_image_id: ID of Turbonomic custom image for VPC (default "r006-47125f1b-b95d-47f5-8e4c-1395254549ce" = turbonomic-t8c-8-4-6)